Student Accommodation - FAQs

 WIFI is provided to all of our student properties.

-The WIFI service provider is Plusnet and the phone is supplied by British Telecom.
+The WIFI service provider is Plusnet and the phone line is supplied by British Telecom.

 The WIFI is based on a ADSL unlimited managed broadband service.

-The WIFI service is maintained and supported by a Sheffield based IT company - Gemish Ltd.
+The WIFI service is maintained and supported by a Sheffield based IT company - Gemfish Ltd.

 In the event of any problem with the WIFI service, you contact Gemfish directly.
 They will undertake to resolve any issues within a 24 hour period.

 Gemfish provide an excellent support service and should you have any problem, you will not be faced with the the problems and frustration many of us have encountered when we have had to contact the support desk of some of the larger internet service providers!

 No. As a student you are exempt from council tax, and PC Properties inform the council for you and apply for your exemption form.
 However, the council may also contact you and request proof of your student status.